donut-party/graphputer/README.md

 ## How it works

 `donut.graphputer/execute` takes two arguments, a graph and the graph's initial execution parameter.
-When youc all `donut.graphputer/execute`, it looks the node named by `:init` and calls its `:pute` function with one argument, the initial execution parameter.
+When you call `donut.graphputer/execute`, it looks the node named by `:init` and calls its `:pute` function with one argument, the initial execution parameter.
 In the example above, `:validate`'s `:pute` gets called with the map `{:username "newuser"}`.